 In the beginning, the mission of the Blanchet House was to provide free hot meals to those individuals who found it difficult, for many reasons, to provide for themselves.
 Armed with a resolve to make a difference the founding fathers, with help from donors and donations alike, were determined to offer up one of life’s basic needs-food.

 Today, Blanchet offers breakfast, lunch and dinner six days a week, with Sundays being a day of rest for the working residents of the house.
 With frequent donations from various food partners throughout the city, Blanchet is able to serve a generous portion of fruit, vegetables and salad along side a main entree at every meal.

 To further assist the community, Blanchet operates a transitional shelter program for men struggling with addictions, unemployment, mental health and family issues.
-Currently, over 30 men live above the dining hall.
+Currently, over 40 men live above the dining hall.
+We are nearing capacity.
 In exchange for room and board, the men must volunteer six to seven hours per day, six days a week in the kitchen, dining room or house.
 They must adhere to certain rules and regulations, but most importantly, they must abstain from using drugs or alcohol while being part of the Blanchet community.